William D. Ford Federal Direct Loan

 Federal PLUS Loan (for parents)

-Borrowers with loans disbursed after July 1, 2008 may apply for deferment through Direct Lending to defer repayment until 6 months after the student graduates or falls below half-time enrollment.
+Borrowers may apply for deferment through their servicer to defer repayment until six months after the student graduates or falls below half-time enrollment.
 To request a deferment, please call the servicer of your Federal PLUS loan.

 Alternative loans are private loans through various lenders to assist with the cost of education.
 These loans are not guaranteed student loans and are generally based on income and credit history.
 Most students would be required to have a cosigner to obtain one of these private loans.
 Individuals may only apply for up to the cost of education minus any financial aid received.
 Please review the borrower benefits, loan fees, interest rates, and repayment terms when comparing different loans.
 This information should be available on the web sites of the lenders.
 Once you have been approved for a loan, all required documents have been completed with the lender including the self certification form, and the certification request has been received by the Financial Aid Office, it may take up to 10-14 business days to process.